ABOUT MICHAEL JACOBI & Exotic Fauna

 Michael was born in Chicago, Illinois in 1964 and grew up and spent much of his adult life in suburban Chicagoland.
 Since 2000, he lived in eastern Washington, Nashville, Seattle, Milwaukee, and Seattle again, but in March 2013 returned to the Chicago area to be with family.
 He has settled in Huntley, Illinois, but continues to travel as often as possible, particularly to the UK.
 His dream is to permanently retire to the southwest within the next 10 years.
-His passions include nature and the outdoors, shooting sports, disc (Frisbee™) golf, guitar, reading, writing, online poker and spending time with his dog Taylor and parrot Jesse.
+His passions include nature and the outdoors, shooting sports, disc (Frisbee™) golf, guitar, reading and writing.
+Michael is happily divorced and, thankfully, has no children.